Tech 30 min read

 TL;DR

-Attribution Threat group TeamPCP (Google GTIG tracks as UNC6780).
-Same campaign line as the Aqua Trivy compromise (March 2026), the Bitwarden CLI npm compromise (April 2026), and the Checkmarx Jenkins AST Plugin compromise (May 9, 2026)
+Who TeamPCP (Google GTIG tracks as UNC6780).
+Same operators as Aqua Trivy (Mar 2026), Bitwarden CLI npm (Apr 2026), and Checkmarx Jenkins AST Plugin (May 9, 2026) — a continuous campaign, not a one-off

-Check Lockfiles, package caches, and CI logs for router_init.js, tanstack_runner.js, @tanstack/setup, unexpected Bun execution, and unexpected npm publish activity.
-Payload SHA256 ab4fcadaec49c03278063dd269ea5eef82d24f2124a8e15d7b90f2fa8601266c, C2 domains api.masscan.cloud / git-tanstack.com, exfil domain *.getsession.org — also worth grepping DNS logs
+What to grep Lockfiles, package caches, and CI logs for router_init.js, tanstack_runner.js, @tanstack/setup, unexpected Bun execution, and unexpected npm publish activity.
+Payload SHA256 ab4fcadaec49c03278063dd269ea5eef82d24f2124a8e15d7b90f2fa8601266c.
+C2 domains: api.masscan.cloud, git-tanstack.com.
+Exfil domain: *.getsession.org.
+Worth grepping DNS logs too

 On May 11, 2026 between 19:20 and 19:26 UTC, 84 malicious versions were published across 42 TanStack npm packages.